pancho-dev/pancho-dev/content/posts/multinode-k8s-ignite-k3s.md

 ```

 # Install k3s
-Now that we have 3 clean vms ready isntall a kubernetes cluster.
-For that we will use a lightweight kubernetes distribution called k3s (https://rancher.com/docs/k3s/latest/en/quick-start/)
+Now that we have 3 clean vms ready, lets install a kubernetes cluster.
+For that we will use a lightweight kubernetes distribution called k3s https://rancher.com/docs/k3s/latest/en/quick-start/
-Before we start doing the installation we need to run the following to get IP informations of the vms
+Before we start doing the installation we need to run the following to get IP information of the vms
 ```bash
 # we need to list the vms in order to get ip information needed for following steps
 $ ignite ps